ISISComputingGroup/ibex_developers_manual/The-Backend-System.md

 ## [Python](Building-and-installing-genie_python)

-How to build and install the uktena python distribution (which includes the `genie_python` library).
+How to build and install the uktena python distribution (which includes the `genie_python` library, among others).

 ## [EPICS](EPICS)